 The Battle of Mons was one of the earliest battles in World War One.
 It was fought between the Germans, who had invaded Belgium, and the British.
-The British were beaten during this battle, forced to retreat many miles over the course of two weeks, by the greatly superior numbers of the Germans.
+The British were beaten during this battle and forced to retreat many miles over the course of two weeks by the greatly superior numbers of the Germans.
 But the British commanders and the press spun it as a victory.
 Part of that victory was told in the form of a myth about angel warriors guarding the retreat of the British.

 Step 1: Library Research

 Before you begin exploring, read a book or two about World War One.
-Here are some suggestions, but if you can’t find these, look for books at your library about World War One.
-The colored smilies above each book tell you what age level they’re recommended for.
+Here are some suggestions, but if you can’t find these, look for books at your library about World War I. The colored smilies above each book tell you what age level they’re recommended for.

 DKfindout!
 World War I

 by Karen L. Kenney

 Mons 1914: The BEF’s Tactical Triumph

 For this exploration you will need the World War I Timeline printable, scissors, glue, and crayons or colored pencils.